michellab/BioSimSpace/python/BioSimSpace/Parameters/README.md

 # BioSimSpace.Parameters

-This sub-package provides functionality for parameterising molecules.
+This package provides functionality for parameterising molecular systems.